How to Get the MBA in Harvard to Love You Back

 Read on for detailed step-by-step instructions to complete your own application.
 We give this same advice to our students.
 We’re holding nothing back here.

 1. The Start Line

 This section asks whether you are a reapplicant or are applying for a joint degree program.
 It also inquires whether you’ve participated in other HBS programs or outreach initiatives such as the:

 It never hurts to show early and ongoing interest in a school.
 So, check out those programs and participate in them, if you’re eligible, before you apply.

 Finally, be prepared to explain any disciplinary action or felonies, if applicable, in this section.
-If you’ve got any of those, please be sure to consult with professionals: an experienced MBA admissions consultant and a lawyer.
+If you’ve got any of those, please be sure to consult with professionals: an experienced MBA admissions coach and a lawyer.
 Be upfront and honest here because schools will conduct an extensive background check on all incoming students.
 You’ll get the chance to provide greater context and explain what you’ve learned and how you grew from that experience in the Optional Essay later on.
 For more information, check out our blog post “Why You Need to Tell the Truth in Your MBA Applications.”

 Ha!
 This is the easiest part of the application because it asks for information you already know off the top of your head: Name, address, contact info, birthday, gender, citizenship, and language ability.
 Nothing to overthink here!
 Just A the Qs.

 HBS asks for information about the work and educational experience of your parents and siblings.
 This informs the context of your experience and opportunities, but there is nothing to do here but just answer the questions.
 Do not overthink this.